Five-year Goals and Associated Interim Benchmarks

 By 2022, WSSU will improve its five-year graduation rate from any accredited institution to 52.2%.
 This is an improvement over a base of 45.2% for WSSU’s 2010 cohort.

 From WSSU: WSSU has made impressive gains in graduation rates over the last five years and is currently two percentage points above the goal.
-WSSU is rolling out a series of interactive tools such as EAB Navigate (an early warning system), Upswing (an online 24-hour tutoring program), FOCUS 2 (a career exploration and planning resource), Guidebook (a mobile app), Super strong (a web-based career planning assessment tool), My Foundation Lab (a web-based tool to enhance basic skills), Igrade (an online money management tool), Admit Hub (a personalized text messaging tool), and Degree Works (a degree auditing and tracking tool).
+WSSU is rolling out a series of interactive tools such as EAB Navigate (an early warning system), Upswing (an online 24-hour tutoring program), FOCUS 2 (a career exploration and planning resource), Guidebook (a mobile app), Super strong (a web-based career planning assessment tool), My Foundation Lab (a web-based tool to enhance basic skills), Admit Hub (a personalized text messaging tool), and Degree Works (a degree auditing and tracking tool).
 All of these are designed to assist modern students as they progress through their academic programs.

 Achievement Gaps in Undergraduate Degree Efficiency